Learn how you can use Adobe apps to inspire engaging learning experiences and boost creativity in the classroom.

 Give students real-world tools to do their work

 With these goals in mind, choosing activities and the tools to complete them can seem daunting.
 Luckily, there are some amazing resources out there to help.
-In fact, Adobe Spark is perfect for teachers looking for ways to get to know their students.
+In fact, Adobe Creative Cloud Express is perfect for teachers looking for ways to get to know their students.
 The app is free for educators and allows students and teachers to easily create professional-looking projects they can share with each other in person or remotely.
 Students can bring their own personalities and creativity to projects.
 Learning how to design using Adobe gives students a digital tool they can add to their resumes.
-Adobe Spark is an especially helpful tool for middle and high school teachers because of its ability to work seamlessly with these commonly-used programs: Google Classroom, Blackboard, Canvas, Clever, Classlink, Flipgrid, Wakelet, Book Creator, Microsoft Teams and OneNote.
+Adobe Creative Cloud Express is an especially helpful tool for middle and high school teachers because of its ability to work seamlessly with these commonly-used programs: Google Classroom, Blackboard, Canvas, Clever, Classlink, Flipgrid, Wakelet, Book Creator, Microsoft Teams and OneNote.

 Let students shine by giving them a way to share their identities